-Hepatitis B virus (HBV) infection is one of the most common infection in the world, with an estimated 257 million carriers worldwide (1).
-HBV is a public health-notifiable disease in Canada, under provincial and territorial surveillance.
+Hepatitis B virus (HBV) infection is one of the most common infections in the world, with an estimated 257 million carriers worldwide.^[1] HBV is a notifiable disease in Canada, requiring public health authority notification to a provincial and territorial surveillance program.
 Chronic hepatitis B (CHB) infection in Canada is mostly attributed to migration from an endemic country or susceptible, unvaccinated adults with exposure risk factors.
-For those born in Canada, risk factors for HBV infection include having family members who are chronic HBV carriers, injection drug use, high-risk sexual activity, body piercing and tattoos, and a history of blood transfusions, particularly before 1971-72, when routine blood donor HBsAg screening was implemented in Canada (2,3).
-In addition, patients who are immunocompromised, due to HIV, chemotherapy, immunosuppressive post-transplant medications, or those with genetic abnormalities such as common variable immunodeficiency, remain at higher risk of HBV reactivation (4).
+For those born in Canada, risk factors for HBV infection include having family members who are chronic HBV carriers, injection drug use, high-risk sexual activity, body piercing and tattoos, and a history of blood transfusions, particularly before 1971-72, when routine blood donor HBsAg screening was implemented in Canada.^[2,3] In addition, patients who are immunocompromised, due to causes such as HIV infection, chemotherapy, immunosuppressive post-transplant medications, or those with genetic abnormalities, such as common variable immunodeficiency, remain at higher risk of HBV reactivation.^[4]

-Hepatitis B surface antigen (HBsAg) is one of the most important laboratory screening measures for HBV infection.
+Hepatitis B surface antigen (HBsAg) testing is one of the most important laboratory screening measures for HBV infection.
 It is one of the first markers of an acute infection.
 However, HBsAg can also seroconvert following HBV vaccination.
-For example, Ly et al. and Rysgaard et al. demonstrated transient HBsAg seroconversion in 9 dialysis patients after HBV immunization (5,6).
-Vaccine-related HBsAg seroconversion typically reverts within a few weeks, without other seromarkers associated with acute HBV infection, such as Hepatitis B core antibody (anti-HBc), specifically IgM antibodies.
-Quantifiable HBV deoxyribonucleic acid (DNA) level is mandatory to guide treatment, and may indicate phase of HBV infection based on other serological markers (1,7).
+For example, Ly et al.^[5] and Rysgaard et al.^[6] demonstrated transient HBsAg seroconversion in 9 dialysis patients after HBV immunization.
+Vaccine-related HBsAg seroconversion typically reverts within a few weeks, without other seromarkers associated with acute HBV infection, such as hepatitis B core antibody (anti-HBc), and specifically immunoglobulin M (IgM) antibodies.
+A quantifiable HBV DNA level is mandatory to guide treatment, and may indicate the phase of HBV infection based on other serological markers.^[1,7]

 The above serological profile is typically present in acute HBV infection.
-We present a case of HBV infection with positive HBsAg with detectable HBV DNA, but persistently negative anti-HBc in a previously HBsAg and anti-HBc-negative, HBV-immunized, post-liver transplant patient, whose source liver was from a HBsAg and anti-HBc-negative donor.
+The present case describes the occurrence of HBV infection with positive HBsAg and detectable HBV DNA findings, but persistently negative anti-HBc results in a previously HBsAg- and anti-HBc-negative, HBV-immunized, liver transplant patient whose source liver was from a HBsAg- and anti-HBc-negative donor.

-Case Report:
+Case Report

-Our patient is a 27 year old female who underwent her first liver transplant for end-stage liver disease secondary to Wilson's disease.
-She suffered from graft loss due to ischemic cholangiopathy and underwent a second orthotopic liver transplant six years later.
-She was immunized against Hepatitis B virus (HBV) two years after her original transplant (twice) and then a year later, with persistently negative Hepatitis B surface antigen (HBsAg) and Hepatitis B core antibody (anti-HBc).
-Hepatitis B surface antibody (HBsAb) measured after the third vaccine was 46 [IU]/mL (Cobas® e 602, Roche Diagnostics).
-After her second liver transplant, she was discharged on the standard early immunosuppressive regimen including tacrolimus, mycophenolate mofetil, and tapering prednisone.
-Post-liver transplant, she continued to remain well with negative serologies for HBV infection, including negative HBsAg, negative anti-Hepatitis B core (anti-HBc) IgM and IgG antibodies, and HBsAb levels >10 [IU]/mL.
-However, on routine screening in May 2020, she was found to have a reactive HBsAg with negative anti-HBc.
-Repeat testing was confirmatory, including concordant serology results on a different platform (Abbott ARCHITECT), and demonstrated a HBV DNA level of 11,600 [IU]/mL (Cobas® HBV; Roche Diagnostics) with negative anti-HBc.
-There was no elevation of liver enzymes, including alanine aminotransferase (ALT) and she remained asymptomatic post-transplant.
-She was started on nucleoside antiviral treatment with Entecavir, with follow-up demonstrating a persistently negative anti-HBc.
+A 27-year-old female had previously undergone a liver transplant for end-stage liver disease secondary to Wilson's disease.
+She suffered from graft loss due to ischemic cholangiopathy and underwent a second orthotopic liver transplant 6 years later.
+She was immunized against HBV 2 years after her original transplant (twice) and then a year later, with persistently negative HBsAg and anti-HBc antibody test results.
+The hepatitis B surface antibody (HBsAb) measurement after the third vaccine was 46 [IU]/mL (Cobas e 602; Roche Diagnostics, Basel, Switzerland).
+After the second liver transplant, the patient was discharged with the standard early immunosuppressive regimen of tacrolimus, mycophenolate mofetil, and tapered prednisone.
+Post liver transplant, she continued to remain well with negative serology results for HBV infection, including negative HBsAg, negative anti-HBc IgM and IgG antibodies, and HBsAb levels >10 [IU]/mL.
+However, a routine screening in May 2020 revealed a reactive HBsAg result with negative anti-HBc.
+Repeat testing was confirmatory, including consistent serology results using a different analyzer (Architect; Abbott Laboratories, Lake Bluff, IL, USA), and an HBV DNA level of 11,600 [IU]/mL (Cobas HBV; Roche Diagnostics, Basel, Switzerland) with negative anti-HBc results.
+There was no elevation of liver enzymes, including alanine aminotransferase (ALT), and she remained asymptomatic post transplant.
+Nucleoside antiviral treatment with entecavir was initiated, and follow-up testing demonstrated persistently negative anti-HBc results.